Interest Rate Rise Unsettles Stock Investors; Dow Falls 425 Points

 Interest rates reached a milestone Tuesday and the stock market frowned.

-Tuesday morning, for the first time in four years, the rate on the 10-year U.S. government note topped 3 percent before falling back a bit.
+Tuesday morning, for the first time in four years, the rate on the 10-year U.S. government note topped 3 percent.
 The bond market move contributed to a sharp sell-off in stocks, as investors wondered whether the long-running bull market might be at a pivot point.

 The Dow Jones industrial average swung more than 750 points in the trading day.
 The key stock index closed down 425 points, or about 1.7 percent.
 The S&P 500 index lost 1.3 percent for the day.